DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 # DataJuggler.BlazorGallery
-Blazor Gallery is a work in progress.
+Blazor Gallery is now working.
 I learned this week how to create a Blazor Website as a Nuget package, and I wrote a program to help me with the CI / CD called BuildCopy.

 BuildCopy
 https://github.com/DataJuggler/BuildCopy